Lead Carbon Batteries

 Also, PLC batteries are hundred percent recyclable.

 Over the life of the battery, they cost lower per kWh than traditional deep cycle batteries and other battery types.
 They are capable of operating at subfreezing temperatures and do not need active cooling.
-They also weigh lighter.
+They also weigh lighter than other battery types of the same size and capacity.
+This makes them easier to carry and put in place without needing extra equipment.

 SolarKobo helps her clients in Lagos and everywhere in Nigeria make the best possible choice of batteries for their solar and inverter power systems.